taterpies/recipes/docs/preserved/marmalade.md

 ## Method

-Peel fruit, remove all pith, slice very finely and 1" long or less.
+Use a peeler to remove, then slice:

+* all of grapefruit, orange, blood orange
+* half of meyer lemon

 Simmer in water and baking soda for 15 mins.

-Blend flesh, add to pot and simmer another 15 mins.
+Blend flesh of grapefruit + blood orange + half of orange, add to pot and simmer another 15 mins.

 Add pectin and butter and bring to boil.

 Add sugar and boil hard 1 minute.

 Jar.

-# Orange meyer-lemon marmalade

-### Makes

-1x 500ml jar

-## Ingredients

-* 1 orange
-* 1 meyer lemon

-* 3/4c water
-* pinch baking soda

-* 6g pectin
-* 1/4 tsp butter

-* 1 cup sugar